codeschool-projects/CodeBreakerProject/README.md

 # Use JavaScript to Create a "Code Breaker" Game

-You'll build a Code Breaker game using JavaScript.
-Based off the board game Mastermind, the game will randomly generate a hidden code and the player gets 10 attempts to guess that code based on provided feedback.
+You'll build a marvellous Code Breaker game using JavaScript.
+Based off the board game Mastermind, the game will randomly generate a hidden code and the player gets 10 attempts to estimate the given code based on provided feedback.

 ![alt tag](https://cloud.githubusercontent.com/assets/5638847/22342332/074b39a4-e3c2-11e6-8147-d33c5937079a.gif)